TurtleTools/portein/README.md

 ## Customization
 - Use the `PorteinConfig` object to modify plotting colors, line widths etc.
-- Use the returned fig and ax objects to modify the final figure.
 ```python
 from portein import plot_portrait, PorteinConfig
 config = PorteinConfig.default()